BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 ### Reduction of Negative Zero

-{{IEEE754}} defines a negative zero value `-0.0`. dCBOR encoders that support floating point MUST reduce all negative zero values to the integer value `0`. dCBOR decoders MUST reject any negative zero values.
+{{IEEE754}} defines a negative zero value `-0.0`. dCBOR codecs that support floating point:

+1. MUST reduce all negative zero values to the integer value `0`.
+2. MUST reject any encoded negative zero values.

 Therefore with dCBOR, `0.0`, `-0.0`, and `0` all encode to the same canonical single-byte value `0x00`.

 ### Reduction of NaNs and Infinities

 {{IEEE754}} defines the `NaN` (Not a Number) value {{NAN}}.
 This is usually divided into two types: *quiet NaNs* and *signalling NaNs*, and the sign bit is used to distinguish between these two types.
 The specification also includes a range of "payload" bits.
 These bit fields have no definite purpose and could be used to break determinism or exfiltrate data.

-dCBOR encoders that support floating point MUST reduce all `NaN` values to the binary16 quiet `NaN` value having the canonical bit pattern `0x7e00`.
+dCBOR encoders that support floating point:

+1. MUST reduce all `NaN` values to the binary16 quiet `NaN` value having the canonical bit pattern `0x7e00`.
+2. MUST reject any other encoded `NaN` values.
-Similarly, encoders that support floating point MUST reduce all `+INF` values to the binary16 `+INF` having the canonical bit pattern `0x7c00` and likewise with `-INF` to `0xfc00`.
+3. MUST reduce all `+INF` values to the binary16 `+INF` having the canonical bit pattern `0x7c00` and likewise with `-INF` to `0xfc00`.
+4. MUST reject any encoded `INF` or `-INF` values other than these.

 ## 65-bit Negative Integers

 The largest negative integer that can be represented in 64-bit two's complement (STANDARD_NEGATIVE_INT_MAX) is -2^63 (0x8000000000000000).

 However, standard CBOR major type 1 can encode negative integers as low as CBOR_NEGATIVE_INT_MAX, which is -2^64 (two's complement: 0x10000000000000000, CBOR: 0x3BFFFFFFFFFFFFFFFF).

 Negative integers in the range \[CBOR_NEGATIVE_INT_MAX ...
 STANDARD_NEGATIVE_INT_MAX - 1\] require 65 bits of precision, and are thus not representable in typical machine-sized integers.

 Because of this incompatibility between standard CBOR and typical machine-size representations, dCBOR disallows encoding negative integer values in the range \[CBOR_NEGATIVE_INT_MAX ...
+STANDARD_NEGATIVE_INT_MAX - 1\]. dCBOR codecs:

-STANDARD_NEGATIVE_INT_MAX - 1\]: conformant encoders MUST NOT encode these values as CBOR major type 1, and conformant decoders MUST reject these major type 1 CBOR values.
+1. MUST NOT encode these values as CBOR major type 1.
+2. MUST reject these encoded major type 1 CBOR values.

 # Reference Implementations